-&lt;sup>3 Involvement of decision-makers will be done in close consultation with the ACOM leadership, SCICOM, and ICES Secretariat.
+4 Involvement of decision-makers will be done in close consultation with the ACOM leadership, SCICOM, and ICES Secretariat.

-SCIENCE PLAN ToR DESCRIPTION BACKGROUND CODES DURATION EXPECTED DELIVERABLES a Synthesize existing information on social, economic and ecological management objectives, in particular how these can be mapped and systematized, from legislation, ICES expert groups, various marine research projects and the scientific literature Lots of information exists on policy objectives, but this info is scattered over many different sources, and thus inconvenient to use for IEA scoping studies.
-It is important to explore the extent to which methods for identifying and systematizing such objectives also exist.
-6.3 1st year Overview report: availability of objectives and existence of methodologies, schemes for systematization.
-Overview of existing governance work within ICES ecoregion WGs. b Identify, in dialogues with relevant stakeholders the most relevant trade-offs between SEE objectives in selected geographical and regulatory contexts.
+scheme for characterization/classification corresponds to stakeholder needs. С Identify, in dialogues with relevant stakeholders, distinctive characteristics of SEE objectives as a basis for characterization/classification.
 This will be carried out in close consultation with ICES advisory processes (ACOM & secretariat).
-It is important that the development of a working methodology for identifying and characterizing/classifying SEE objectives enables addressing the most relevant trade-offs encountered by decision makers and that any scheme for characterization/classification corresponds to stakeholder needs.
-6.3 1 st - 2 nd year Overview Report: description of most relevant trade-offs identified and the associated SEE objectives. c Identify, in dialogues with relevant stakeholders, distinctive characteristics of SEE objectives as a basis for characterization/classification.
-This will be carried out in close consultation with ICES advisory processes (ACOM & secretariat).
-Relevant characteristics may include legally binding/non-binding; policy level where the objective is formulated (subnational, national, EU, international), etc. 6.3 1 st - 2 nd year Overview report: where appropriate, list of distinctive characteristics of SEE objectives as a basis for characterization/classification applicable to ICES IEA regions. d Develop a methodology for carrying out the identification and characterization/classification of SEE objectives in national and international/supranational governance settings.
+Relevant characteristics may include legally binding/non-binding; policy level where the objective is formulated (subnational, national, EU, international), etc. 6.3 1 st - 2 nd year Overview report: where appropriate, list of distinctive characteristics of SEE objectives as a basis for characterization/classification applicable to ICES IEA regions. d Develop a methodology for carrying out the identification and characterization/classification of SEE objectives in national and international/supra-national governance settings.
 The system for characterization/classification of SEE objectives should incorporate the characteristics identified under (c) and be adjustable to different regional/regulatory contexts.
 6.3 2nd and 3 rd year.
-Overview report: description of draft methodology. е Test the methodology by identifying and characterizing/classifying SEE objectives in one or more relevant governance settings.
+Overview report: description of draft methodology. e Test the methodology by identifying and characterizing/classifying SEE objectives in one or more relevant governance settings.
 The methodology needs to be tested to verify that it is simple and robust enough to be applied by different users and yields a result that will be practically relevant.
 6.3 3 rd year.
 Overview report: description of methodology, including result of its testing.